OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 Then open <http://localhost:8080/index.html> in your browser.

 ##### Preparing the data
+Data preparation is this process that reshapes the input data so they're easier to ingest by the network.
+This process applies to the training, testing, and must be the same for the runtime,  once the network is trained and the model available.

 ![Preparing the Data](./img/prepare.data.jpg)

 ###### Example: the image of an hand-written '8', 18x18 pixels